Wildlife Animal Tips & Resources

-Here is list of local Wildlife Rahabilitators; these volunteers have special training and the necessary state permits allowing them to rehabilitate wildlife; please do not attempt to treat or care for injured or orphaned wild animals on your own.
+Here is information about Wildlife Rehabilitators; these volunteers have special training and the necessary state permits allowing them to rehabilitate wildlife; please do not attempt to treat or care for injured or orphaned wild animals on your own.

 All mammals and reptiles are protected by state laws.
 Note: Rabies Vector Species in NC are raccoon, fox, bat, skunk, bobcat, wolf, and coyote; these species cannot be rehabilitated by anyone in NC.
 Even orphaned suckling animals of these species have been known to transmit rabies and rehabilitators are not permitted to rehabilitate them.
 Minor contact with these animals is dangerous for you and the injured animal based on rabies laws; call Wildlife Resources Commission or Asheville City Police for Animal Control if you have encountered a situation with one of these rabies vector species.
 To report a concern involving rabies vector wildlife, call the Wildlife Resources Commission at 919-707-0010.

 Injured Deer or Black Bear: Deer and Black Bear have specific regulations associated with their rehabilitation.
 Please call The Wildlife Enforcement Division directly in the case of injured deer or black bear at (1800) 662-7137.

 Injured Endangered/Threatened Species: If the injured animal can be identified as an endangered or threatened species, contact the Wildlife Enforcement Division at 1-800-662-7137 or the US Fish and Wildlife Service at (919) 856-4786.